-Albuquerque has several restaurants with dishes that have featured on the Travel Channel's "Man v.
+Albuquerque has several restaurants with dishes that have been featured on the Travel Channel's "Man v.
 Food Nation."
 The Frontier Restaurant, the K&I Diner, and Sadie's have all had their place in the spotlight with the show's host Adam Richman.

 Adam Richman, the host of Man v.
 Food, visited the Frontier for their episode on green chile cheeseburgers.
 The show takes a look at the Frontier's Duke City burger.
 The Duke City is made up of two quarter-pound patties, cheddar cheese, and bacon topped with a heap of green chile.

 The Frontier is known for its green-chile-smothered foods.
 They specialize in New Mexican dishes, burgers, platters, and are famous for their sweet roll.
 Situated across the street from the University of New Mexico, it's a favorite place for students to meet and eat, even into the wee hours of the morning.